terrytompkins/bulkImageUtilities/README.md

 - `target_format`: Output format (`png`, `avif`, `webp`, or `jxl`)
 - `compression_level`: PNG compression level (0-9) or blank for AVIF/WebP/JXL
 - `quality`: AVIF/WebP quality (not used for lossless, reserved for future use)

+### Filtering Report JSON
+When filtering is enabled, a detailed JSON report is generated:
+- `total_images`: Number of images processed
+- `filtered_images`: Number of images after filtering
+- `reduction_percentage`: Percentage reduction achieved
+- `groups_found`: Number of similarity groups identified
+- `similarity_threshold`: Threshold used for grouping
+- `selection_method`: Method used for representative selection
+- `groups`: Detailed information about each group

 ### Benchmark Output
 The S3 upload benchmarker provides: